Online Importance Sampling for Stochastic Gradient Optimization: Importance function

+Cross entropy is the standard loss function in classification tasks.
+It quantifies the dissimilarity between predicted probability distributions and actual class labels.
+Specifically, for a multi-class classification task, cross entropy is defined as:

+where $\outputlayer$ is an output layer, $x_i$ is the input data and $\classcount$ means the number of classes.
+It is possible to express the derivative of the loss $\mathcal{L}$ with respect to the network output $\outputlayer_j$ in a close form.

+This equation can be directly computed from the network output without any graph back-propagation.
+This make the computation of our importance function extremely cheap for classification tasks.
+Proof of the derivation can be found in the \cref{app:loss_derivative}.

-Classification assigns discrete labels to data points, relying on identifying complex decision boundaries in the feature space.
-Accurate boundary identification is crucial, as minor parameter changes can significantly impact results.
-Importance sampling in classification emphasizes gradients along these boundaries, where parameter modifications have the greatest impact. \Cref{fig:k-mean_visualization} illustrates this concept, showing iterative refinement of the sampling distribution to focus on boundary decisions in comparison to data within classes.
+Importance sampling in classification emphasizes gradients along classification boundaries, where parameter modifications have the greatest impact. \Cref{fig:k-mean_visualization} illustrates this concept, showing iterative refinement of the sampling distribution to focus on boundary decisions in comparison to data within classes.
 The rightmost column illustrates the sampling distribution of the DLIS method of \citet{katharopoulos2018dlis} at epoch 100.
 Both methods iteratively increase the importance of the sampling around the boundary decision compare to data inside the classes.

 Our approach differs from that of \citeauthor{katharopoulos2018dlis} in that we compute the gradient norm with respect to the network's output logits.
 This approach often allows gradient computation without requiring back-propagation or graph computations, streamlining optimization.